-During the school year Mount Marty University encourages university community members to be alert to crime prevention, campus security, and to be responsible for their own security and assist with the security of others.
+During the school year Mount Marty University encourages university community members to be alert to emergency management, crime prevention, campus security, and to be responsible for their own safety and assist with the safety and security of others.
 Programs are presented during new student orientation and are ongoing in the residence halls, campus forums and university publications.